 """

-Worker function for multithreaded autocorrelation Aberth method.
+Worker for multithreaded autocorrelation Aberth — updates a single root.

-:param coeffs: Polynomial coefficients in descending order of degree
+:param coeffs: Polynomial coefficients in descending order

-:param zsc: Current list of root estimates (complex numbers)
+:param zsc: Current list of root estimates

 """